khamidjon/imdb-clone/README.md

 In this repository, we are going to build IMDB Clone application.
 This project will involve some best practices and tools.

-The project
+The project:
 - follows clean architecture
 - uses flutter bloc state management
 - uses go_router for navigation
 - get_it, injectable for dependency injection
 - dio, retrofit for rest api handling
 - hive for data storage
 - slang for language handling

 ## Quick start